Delhi scribe allegedly passed information to Chinese intel: Chinese lady, Nepalese associated arrested

 Delhi scribe allegedly passed information to Chinese intel: Chinese lady, Nepalese associated arrest

 New Delhi, Sep 19: Delhi journalist Rajeev Sharma who was arrested by the Delhi Police was allegedly passing on sensitive information to the Chinese intelligence.
 The Special Cell has also arrested one Chinese lady and her Nepalese associate for paying large amounts of money.
-The money was routed through shell companies, the police have also learnt.
+The money was routed through shell companies, the police have also learned.

 Sharma is said to have been in possession of classified national documents.
 He has been sent to six days police custody.
 It is also alleged that he was tasked with conveying sensitive information in exchange for large amounts of money.
 The police have recovered sensitive material and also taken into their possession, his laptop, mobile and other incriminating material.